An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Proof that cannot be embedded on a hexagonal -mosaic while achieving crossing number.

-Since there are no arcs in the complement, the boundary tiles of the mosaic must all be saturated.
-There are, of course, two ways to connect up the boundary tiles to create saturated boundary tiles, but the two ways are the same up to rotation of the entire mosaic by $\pi/3$ so we may assume $\widehat{L}$ and $L_r$ have identical boundary tiles and that $\widehat{L}$ is formed from $L_r$ by replacing some portion of the interior tiles.
-We will refer to a tile of $L_r$ as $T$ and the corresponding tile in $\widehat{L}$ as $\widehat{T}$.
-In particular we will focus on the substitution when $T$ is one of the penultimate tiles and how $\Delta(\widehat{T})$ compares to $\Delta(T)$.
-We argue that for each tile in this corona if $\Delta(T)- \Delta(\widehat{T})= t$ then $Cr(T)-Cr(\widehat{T}) \geq 1.5t$.
+Since there are no arcs in the complement, the boundary tiles of the mosaic must use all possible connection points.
+There are, of course, two ways to connect up the boundary tiles in a standard mosaic, and in this situation the two ways are the same up to rotation of the entire mosaic by $\pi/3$ so we may assume $\widetilde{L}$ and $L_r$ have identical boundary tiles and that $\widetilde{L}$ can be formed from $L_r$ by replacing some portion of the interior tiles.
+We used $T$ to refer to tiles of $L$ earlier and will use subscripts to refer to multiple tiles from the same mosaic later, so we will refer to an individual tile belonging to $L_r$ as $T^r$ and the corresponding tile in $\widetilde{L}$ as $\widetilde{T}$.
+In particular, we will focus on the substitution when $T^r$ is one of the penultimate tiles and how $\Delta(\widetilde{T})$ compares to $\Delta(T^r)$.
+We argue that for each tile in this corona if $\Delta(T^r)- \Delta(\widetilde{T})= t$ then $Cr(T^r)-Cr(\widetilde{T}) \geq 1.5t$.
 Call this property \emph{the tile substitution inequality}.
-While as before there may be some central tiles that contribute to $\Delta(\widehat{L})$ the inequality above will ensure that for $r\geq 4$ if the penultimate tiles have not already driven $\Delta(\widehat{L})$ above $7r-13$ then they must be missing so many crossings that $Cr(\widehat{L})$ must be below $9r^2-30r+25$ (and for $r=3$ that if $\Delta(\widehat{L})$ is pushed above $7$ then $Cr(\widehat{L})$ falls below $15$), a contradiction.
+While as before there theoretically could be some central tiles that contribute to $\Delta(\widetilde{L})$ the inequality above will ensure that for $r\geq 4$ if the penultimate tiles have not already driven $\Delta(\widetilde{L})$ above $7r-13$ then they must be missing so many crossings that $Cr(\widetilde{L})$ must be below $9r^2-30r+25$ (and for $r=3$ that if $\Delta(\widetilde{L})$ is pushed above $7$ then $Cr(\widetilde{L})$ falls below $15$), a contradiction.